jxxcarlson/elm-blackbox/README.md

-BlackBox provides a repl for applying the function BlackBox.transform to the input to the repl.
+# BlackBox

-One has
+BlackBox provides a repl for talking to Elm code that takes a string as input and produces a string as output:

 ```elm
     transform : String -> String
 ```

-This function can do arbitrary work and is left to the user's discretion, whimsy, and creativity.
-Here is a demo:
+The supplied `Blackbox.elm` file provides an uninteresting `transform` function for demonstration purposes.
+You can replace it with whatever you like.

 ## Example using the default BlackBox: